cedarconnor/ComfyUI_HunyuanWorld/README.md

 A comprehensive ComfyUI node pack for HunyuanWorld offering text-to-panorama generation, 3D world reconstruction, and related utilities directly within ComfyUI.

-**🔒 Complete Offline Operation**
+**🔧 Development Status: Offline Mode In Progress**

-This node pack operates entirely offline using your locally installed ComfyUI FLUX model components.
-No internet connection required after initial ComfyUI setup.
+This node pack aims for complete offline operation but currently requires additional configuration development.
+For immediate offline panorama generation, use the recommended workaround below.

 ## Requirements